JotaPeCarvalho/SistemaDeContatos/README.md

 ## Contact System
-A contact system capable of adding contacts and users, having administrator and comum user profiles.
+A contact system in which each user registers their own contacts, the administrator profile is responsible for moderating access and users.